 What to pay: more expensive than average

-What to pay: n/a
+What to pay: Everything is reasonable.

 This is a great new jumbo complex that threw it's doors open on 30th of October 2008.